ViruniRuvinya/AdventureWorks-Power-Bi-Analysis/README.md

 ## Visualizations and Reports
 The core of this project is the interactive dashboards and reports created in Power BI.
 Key visualizations include:

--Analysis of Account Types: Analysis total amount according to the account types.
+-**Analysis of Account Types**: Analysis total amount according to the account types.

--Organizational Analysis: Insights into customer profiles and purchasing behavior.
+-**Organizational Analysis**: Insights into customer profiles and purchasing behavior.

--Yearly Growth Rate
+-**Yearly Growth Rate**

--Monthly Growth Rate: Evaluation of monthly gwoth rate of each year.
+-**Monthly Growth Rate**: Evaluation of monthly gwoth rate of each year.

 Enjoy exploring the AdventureWorks Power BI Analysis project and uncovering insights from the data!
 If you have any questions, please feel free to reach out.